ImMoSer/Chessboard.fun/info/opening-explorer_info.md

 ## Overview

-The Opening Trainer module allows users to practice chess openings against an opponent powered by Lichess community statistics.
-Unlike other modes that use Stockfish, this module focuses on theoretical accuracy and "human-like" responses based on move popularity.
+The Opening Trainer module allows users to practice chess openings against an opponent powered by a hybrid of local "Academic" theory and Lichess community statistics.
+Unlike other modes that use Stockfish, this module focuses on theoretical accuracy and "human-like" responses based on move popularity and official opening books.

 ## Architecture